 Salties are by far the more impressive of the two.
-They are the most well-known of Kakadu animals and the world’s largest reptiles, they may grow to over 6 meters long, weighing over 1,000kg.
+They are the most well-known of Kakadu animals and the world’s largest reptiles.
+They may grow to over 6 meters long, weigh over 1,000kg.

 The Saltwater crocodiles are Australia’s largest estuarine predator.
-In 2010 a group of awed tourist at Kakadu watched a Salty gobble a 3-meter-long Bull shark.
-And in 2011 a large male Salty killed a Bengal tiger in India’s Sundarbans – the area infamous for its man-eating tigers.
+In 2010, a group of awed tourist at Kakadu watched a Salty gobble a 3-meter-long Bull shark.
+And in 2011, a large male saltwater crocodile killed a Bengal tiger in India’s Sundarbans – the area infamous for its man-eating tigers.

 However, life is not always peachy even for such a formidable predator.
 Only about 1% of all hatchlings reach adulthood.
 The rest fall prey to fish, birds, monitor lizards and other crocodiles.
-Though, those that do mature can live to up to 70 years old.
+Though, those that do mature can live for up to 70 years.

 The Freshwater crocodiles are endemic to Australia.
 They are much smaller than Salties and are not known to attack people.

-As the name suggests, they live mainly in freshwater wetlands, billabongs, rivers and creeks, though they are tolerant of salt water.
+As the name suggests, they live mainly in freshwater wetlands, billabongs, rivers and creeks, though they are tolerant of saltwater.
 They are a poor competitor for Salties, which means they are not the easiest of Kakadu animals to spot.
 We’ve only found one Freshie in our few days in Kakadu.

-Comb-crested jacanas were very abundant at the Yellow Water.
+Comb-crested jacanas were very abundant on the Yellow Water billabong.
 This species is also known as the Jesus bird, because of their apparent ability to walk on water – a superpower they owe to their hugely elongated toes that allow them to balance effortlessly on top of water lilies and other aquatic plants.

-In this species, it is the male that looks after the chicks once they hatch.
+Interestingly, it is the male Crested jacana that looks after the chicks once they hatch.
 Most of them take their paternal duties quite seriously, religiously chasing away any intruders.

 Another species I was searching for was the Jabiru stork.
 It was too early in the season for them, but after 3 days and 6 cruises, we found the first Jabiru of the season.